-This is the debut album from Dormansland, a solo act from the UK.
+This is the third album from Vessel of Iniquity, a black metal solo act from the UK.

 Lasting a brief, yet scarring, 30 minutes, The Path Unseen is a horrific nightmarescape of industrial black metal, replete with harsh noise and terrifying atmosphere.
 Having enjoyed/weathered the artist’s 2021 split with Thecodontion, I was looking forward to hearing more and The Path Unseen has not disappointed.
 Continue reading “Vessel of Iniquity – The Path Unseen (Review)”

 Nadja are a great band, (make sure you check out the stunning Sv), and they have an astonishing amount of releases under their belt.
 This latest one is something a little exceptional though, as the normally largely instrumental duo have recruited a different vocalist for each of the colossal four songs that make up this 63-minute album.
 Continue reading “Nadja – Labyrinthine (Review)”

 Peurbleue play a form of mood-rich, electronically enhanced black metal.
 La Ciguë is a 36-minute soundscape of dark atmosphere and mysterious textures.
 Continue reading “Peurbleue – La Ciguë (Review)”

 Following on from 2019’s very enjoyable The Language of Injury, They Fear Us contains 35 minutes of new material from Ithaca.

 There’s a greater diversity of material on this album than on Continue reading “Ithaca – They Fear Us (Review)”